christinebittle/CoreBlog/README.md

 6. Make sure "MySQL.Data" is installed in your Visual Studio environment
     - If not installed, go to "Tools" > "Nuget Package Manager" > "Manage Nuget Packages for Solution" > "Browse" > type "MySQL.Data" > "Install"
 7. Run the project debugging mode (F5) **while** the database environment is running
-8. : Test to see if the ListAuthors WebAPI method returns information about authors.
+8. : Test to see if the ListAuthorNames API responds with information about authors.
     - GET api/Author/ListAuthorNames

 Test Your Understanding!
 (Exercises)